npg70/galbreath-old/sources/list-of-inhabitants-upon-the-duke-of-argylls-property-in-kintyre-1792.md

 | 7   | 1784 |     |       | Janet Galbreath |
 | 4   | 1788 |     |       | Neil Galbreath |
 | 1   | 1791 |     |       | Margaret Galbreath |

+## Page 69

+TODO

+Parish of Kilkerran, Arinarach

+Peggy Galbreath age 16, appears to be a servant in the household of John McMichael (32)

+## Pages 87-88

+TODO

+Burgh of Campbeltown, 11 Main Street.

+Over 90 people are liated here, two are Jean Galbreath, age 50 and 51.
+Unclear who if anyone they are associated with.

 ## Pages 92-93